Attention all Aboriginal students in Grades 9, 10, 11, and 12: We have a program designed specially for you!

 After all, how can you choose which direction to take in life until you've glimpsed some of the many paths available?

 Everyone here shares the belief that education is a powerful, versatile tool for finding one's purpose in the world.
-By participating in University of Waterloo DIRECTIONS, you will gain valuable post-secondary awareness and a better understanding of careers in the ESTEEM fields.
+By participating in University of Waterloo Directions, you will gain valuable post-secondary awareness and a better understanding of careers in the ESTEEM fields (Education, Skills, Technology, Engineering, Environment, and Mathematics).